Ten-3/letts-law/_posts/2018-09-16-old-blog-post.md

 ---
 layout: blog-post
+thumb: /images/uploads/banner-03.jpg
 title: POT AND PARENTING
+desc: >-
-desc: 'With the changes in cannabis regulations happening on October 17, 2018 across Canada, I wanted to share some thoughts with my community.'
+  With the changes in cannabis regulations happening on October 17, 2018 across Canada, I wanted to share some thoughts with my community.
-thumb: /images/uploads/placeholder-1by1.svg
-banner: /images/uploads/placeholder-16by9.svg
+banner: /images/uploads/banner-03.jpg
 ---

 With the changes in cannabis regulations happening on October 17, 2018 across Canada, I wanted to share some thoughts with my community.